 - Design and conduct trainings and provide comprehensive support to facilitate the integration of MHPSS in conflict transformation and mediation;

-IOM will continue to integrate peacebuilding and peace promotion activities into programming, notably through:
+IOM will continue to integrate peacebuilding and peace promotion activities into its programming in Iraq, notably through:

-- Supporting government efforts to promote stability in areas that are struggling to absorb individuals who spontaneously disengaged from armed groups following the military defeat of ISIL and require assistance to transition back to civilian life;
+- Supporting government efforts to promote stability in areas which are struggling to absorb the large numbers of individuals who spontaneously disengaged from armed groups following the military defeat of ISIL and now require assistance to transition back to civilian life;

 - In ‘liberated’ areas, supporting families with a perceived affiliation to extremist groups to access durable solutions, including through support which enables them to return to and reconcile with communities in areas of origin;

-- Bolstering community resilience to future waves of violent extremism through Preventing Violent Extremism (PVE) programming, aligned with the National Strategy to Combat Violent Extremism Conducive to Terrorism and implemented in close cooperation with the government;
+- Bolstering community resilience to future waves of violent extremism in these locations through Preventing Violent Extremism (PVE) programming, aligned with the National Strategy to Combat Violent Extremism Conducive to Terrorism and implemented in close cooperation with the Government of Iraq;

 - Supporting research into the causes and consequences of displacement of former combatants and persons with perceived affiliation and methods to facilitate their reintegration into society.

-Building on progress realized in Iraq at policy level, IOM will:
+Building on progress realized in Iraq at the policy level, IOM will: